+Visitng pristine south coast beaches are part of all Galle day tours.
 The southern and west coasts of Sri Lanka harbour many dozens of mesmerizing beaches.
-Some of the beaches like Bentota, Hikkaduwa, Galle, and Unawatuna are very clean and very suitable for beach holidays.
+Some of the beaches included in Galle day tours are Bentota beach, Hikkaduwa beach, Galle beach, and Unawatuna beach.
+These beaches are very clean and very suitable for beach holidays and rank among the best places for beach holidays in Sri Lanka.
 These beaches are pouring with travellers every year, especially from November to April, parallel to the northwest monsoon.

-However, there is a secluded beach near Unawatuna and it is a very unpopular day outing place in Galle, therefore you do not see hordes of tourists here.
+However, there is a secluded beach near Unawatuna known as jungle beach.
+It is a very unpopular day outing place in Galle, therefore you do not see hordes of tourists here.
 It is a perfect spot to avoid the crowd.
 It is part of Unawatuna beach known as the jungle beach.
 As the name suggests this palm-fringed beach is surrounded by jungle one of the best-secluded beaches in Galle for sun and sea baths.

-Usually, jungle beach is not part of most Galle day tours but it is recommended to visit these day outing places in Galle if you have time on your trip to Galle.
+Perhaps, jungle beach is not part of Galle day tours but it is recommended to stop if you have time.
 The shallow beaches with crystal clear waters are best for swimming and sunbath.
 The Jungle beach is about 3 kilometres off the main road into the hilly area.
 You have to climb a very steep mountain before descending to the beaches.

 Japanese peace pagoda is a part of the jungle beach and is located on a nearby hill.
-Most travellers, who visit the jungle beach are heading to this beachside shrine with a stunning sea view.
+Most travellers, who venture on Galle day tours to visit the jungle beach alone with this beachside shrine with a stunning sea view.
 Even though its historical importance is not on par with most Buddhist temples found on the island.
 It shows a totally different style, which is closely connected to Mahayana Buddhism.
 The temple is a novel experience not only for foreign travellers but also for local people.
 Japanese priest, who resides in the temple is highly delighted to see you and show you around the temple.

 The Underwater Museum of Galle is the newest addition to the list of places to visit on a trip to Galle, which lies about 15 meters below the water’s surface.
 However, it is not a museum as the name suggests, it is more like a collection of statues placed under the surface of the Ocean.
 The exhibits have no historical or cultural importance that is newly finished with contemporary material such as cement.
 The visitors have to put in a diving kit in order to explore the underwater museum.